Villa Park High School

 Villa Park High School (VPHS) is a four-year suburban public high school located in the city of Villa Park, California, United States.
 It was built in 1964 and is one of four comprehensive high schools in the Orange Unified School District.
 The campus serves students residing in Villa Park and portions of the cities of Orange and Anaheim.

-Enrollment at VPHS (for the 2020-2021 school year) was 2,185 students.
+Enrollment at VPHS (for the 2020–2021 school year) was 2,185 students.
 The ethnic breakdown of the student population was 10.4% Asian, 51.5% Hispanic, 0.8% African American and 32.1% white (non-Hispanic).
 The professional staff includes 88 teachers, six counselors, a library media specialist, a career adviser, an activities director, and three administrators.
 A dedicated classified staff also supports the school program.

 The school Academic Performance Index (API) for the 2011–2012 school year was 815, a six-point increase over the previous year.

-The regular school day begins at 9:25 AM and ends at 3:25 PM.
-A small number of earlier classes are available for students who want to begin and finish their school day earlier.
-These "zero period" classes meet from 8:30 to 9:20 AM.
-A hybrid block schedule has been implemented for the 2022-2023 school year, with students attending all classes on Mondays, then alternating odd and even block periods Tuesday through Friday.

-Athletics

-The school mascot is the Spartan, and its colors are black, silver, and Columbia blue.
-Students at Villa Park High School may compete in the following sports: